developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

 The Well-Architected Framework is considered complementary to the [Dremio Shared Responsibility Model](/assets/files/Dremio-Cloud-Shared-Responsibility-Model-15f76b24f0b48153532ca15b25d831c4.pdf).
 The Shared Responsibility Model lays out Dremio's responsibilities and your responsibilities for maintaining and operating an optimal Dremio environment, while the Well-Architected Framework provides details for carrying out your responsibilities.

-## Key Pillars of Dremio’s Well-Architected Framework[​](#key-pillars-of-dremios-well-architected-framework "Direct link to Key Pillars of Dremio’s Well-Architected Framework")
+## Key Pillars of Dremio’s Well-Architected Framework

 Dremio’s well-architected framework follows five common pillars from cloud providers AWS, Microsoft, and Google and a sixth Dremio-specific pillar: